rafmosiolek/di-workshop-01-intro-to-p5/README.md

 ```

 **What does setup do?**
+Starts the P5 library and executes the functions from the inside.

 **What do `{` `}` mean?
 What happens if you remove one?**
+Specify the code blocks.

 **What do the numbers in `background(0, 0, 0)` do?
 What happens when you change
 them?
 How is this different from Sketch A?**
+Background function takes three numbers as parameters, responsible for colours in RGB scale.
+It's no different to Sketch A. `background(0, 0, 0)` gives black background to a created canvas.

 Now look at these lines: